piulin/plm_enriched_relation_extraction/README.md

 ## Installation

-The provided code is written in python using a bunch of libraries, including Pytorch and Transformers.
+The code in this repository is written in python using a bunch of libraries, including Pytorch and Transformers.
-Using your favourite package manager, create a new environment (only `conda` was tested), and install the dependencies included in `requirements.txt`.
+Using your favourite package manager (only `conda` was tested), create a new environment, and install the dependencies included in `requirements.txt`.

-If you are using conda, then type in your favourite shell, replacing `<env>` with a valid environment name:
+If you are using `conda`, then type, replacing `<env>` with a valid environment name, in your favourite shell:
 ```bash
 $ conda create --name <env> --file requirements.txt
 ```

-## Usage
+## Usage and Syntax

-To run the code, please, run the `main.py` file inside your environment e.g. typing:
+Run the `main.py` file inside your python environment, e.g. by typing in the command line:
 ```bash
 $ python main.py --help
 ```
+This command will print out the command-line argument syntax and help.

 To set up the batch size and the computing device (GPU supported) parameters, follow the syntax:
 ```bash